-Depending on which cinema you visit, you’re looking at $25 to $55AUD for a movie ticket that includes perks like unlimited canapés, bar service during the film, reclining chairs that will make you feel like you’re in business class, blankets, slippers, drinks, massages… The list goes on.
+Depending on which cinema you visit, you’re looking at AU$25 to AU$55 for a movie ticket that includes perks like unlimited canapés, bar service during the film, reclining chairs that will make you feel like you’re in business class, blankets, slippers, drinks, massages… The list goes on.

 Kick back with bae for the most sumptuous movie date you’ll ever experience.
 Just don’t forget to stand for the actual King – everyone must rise for the royal anthem before all movie screenings.